openoms/lightning-node-management/watchtower.md

   wtclient.private-tower-uris=<watchtower-pubkey>@<host>:9911
   ```
     * Use the URI noted previously as the `uris`.
-    * Use the clearnet IP address as the `host` even if the watchtower node is running behind Tor.
+    * Use the clearnet IP address as the `host` even if the node is running behind Tor.
 Similar to when connecting a mobile application a dynamicDNS can be used as well.

 * Restart lnd